Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-overrides.md

 ### 2. Menu collapse icons

-If you want to change the icons for collapsing the vertical menu, you need to use `menuLockedIcon` prop (when the menu is not collapsed) and `menuUnlockedIcon` prop (when the menu is collapsed) with the `Layout` component.
+If you want to change the icons for collapsing the vertical menu, you need to use the `menuLockedIcon` prop (when the menu is not collapsed) and `menuUnlockedIcon` prop (when the menu is collapsed) with the `Layout` component.

-The values accepted by these prop are:
+The values accepted by these props are:

 ```tsx
 menuLockedIcon?: ReactNode